sleeek/cypress-social-logins/README.md

 It does so by delegating the login process to a `puppeteer` flow that performs the login and returns the cookies for the application under test so they can be set by the calling Cypress flow for the duration of the test.

+# Fork to sleeek

+Add provider for slack.

 ## Support

 Supported identity providers: